- PrairieGen: The Next Era of Precision Health

 Financial Support

-Funding is Leveraged
+in funding is Leveraged

 Our projects have resulted in a number of collaborative relationships with partners around the world.